HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 Surface Quality — What the Concrete Actually Looks Like

-MDO finish: The concrete surface will be smooth and consistent, with only minimal patching required for commercial-grade architectural work.
+MDO finish (kraft-overlay): The concrete surface will be smooth and matte, with only minimal patching required for commercial-grade architectural work.
 A slight fiber texture is possible but uncommon with new panels and proper release agent use.
-For walls that will be painted, clad, or otherwise covered, MDO is entirely sufficient.
+For walls that will be painted, clad, or otherwise covered, kraft-overlay MDO is entirely sufficient.

 HDO finish: The near-mirror surface of HDO transfers to the concrete face.
-This is the standard choice when the concrete will be left exposed — architectural columns, feature walls, soffits, bridge abutments, and any application where the formed surface is the finished surface.
+This is the standard choice when the concrete will be left exposed in glossy form — architectural columns, feature walls, soffits, bridge abutments, and any application where a glossy formed surface is the finished surface.

 For a broader comparison of all concrete form panel types — including standard BB/OES plyform — see our concrete form plywood types overview.